awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetGroup.md

 The request accepts the following data in JSON format\.

+ ** [ domain ](#API_CreateDatasetGroup_RequestSyntax) **   <a name="personalize-CreateDatasetGroup-request-domain"></a>
+The domain of the dataset group\.
+Specify a domain to create a Domain dataset group\.
+The domain you specify determines the default schemas for datasets and the use cases available for recommenders\.
+If you don't specify a domain, you create a Custom dataset group with solution versions that you deploy with a campaign\.
+Type: String
+Valid Values:` ECOMMERCE | VIDEO_ON_DEMAND`
+Required: No

  ** [ kmsKeyArn ](#API_CreateDatasetGroup_RequestSyntax) **   <a name="personalize-CreateDatasetGroup-request-kmsKeyArn"></a>
 The Amazon Resource Name \(ARN\) of a AWS Key Management Service \(KMS\) key used to encrypt the datasets\.
 Type: String
+Length Constraints: Maximum length of 2048\.
 Pattern: `arn:aws.*:kms:.*:[0-9]{12}:key/.*`
 Required: No